W-Tran/W-Tran.github.io/index.md

 ### (Kaggle) Home Credit Risk modelling - [link](https://github.com/W-Tran/home-credit-default-risk)

-A Kaggle competition that was studied and worked through with the guidance of other community member's notebooks.
+A Kaggle competition that was studied and worked through using the guidance of other community member's notebooks.
 Gained experience with creating and aggregating relational data across multiple tables to build and automatically tune a LightGBM classifier.

 ### (Udacity) A/B testing by Google - [link](https://github.com/W-Tran/ab-testing-udacity)